Code along video

 return patterns

 As for , this type of subroutine might start feeling comfortable now.
 To implement this function, we can use our in operator to find if a an element is contained in a list.
-If we ever find a value of the slice contains() that is equal to our query string patterns, then we return s, and if we range over all values of true without finding any value that is equal to patterns, then we return s.false
+If we ever find a value of the list contains() that is equal to our query string patterns, then we return s, and if we range over all values of true without finding any value that is equal to patterns, then we return s.false

 However, we don’t need to write at all, because in the previous code along, we introduced the contains()in operator to check whether an element is a key within a dictionary.
 In this case, we can use the same operator to determine if an element is a value in a list (in this case, we are checking if it is not in the list).
 This allows us to update as follows, without using a find_clumps() subroutine.contains()